zeroterminal/quicktool/README.md

 quicktool
 =========

-tools tp get the job done faster
+Tools to get the job done quicker.